Schema

 Aggregation | Specify whether the property is a unique value (A property wished to be tracked, but do not wish to visualize graphically e.g. account_id), amount (e.g. monetary value), or group (value that could be shared with other customers and that is wanted to be seen in a report e.g. trial, package, etc.). |

-The Action Schema is different from the Visitor Schema.
-It defines the actions from the installed Integrations Apps or the actions that were set up for tracking and any properties associated with those actions.
-Each company has their own key events that need to be tracked.
+The Event Schema is different from the User Schema.
+It defines the events from the installed Integrations Apps or the events that were set up for tracking and any properties associated with those events.
+Each company has its own key events that need to be tracked.

-The Action Schema configuration will fine tune the look and feel of Woopra for the company.
-Woopra will use the Schema to build the content of the customer Profiles (For example, instead of “Visitor did action payment”, it would say “Jim purchased the Yearly Small Business package for $1,999.50“) and more.
+The Event Schema configuration will fine tune the look and feel of Woopra for the company.
+Woopra will use the Schema to build the content of the customer Profiles (For example, instead of “User did event payment”, it would say “Jim purchased the Yearly Small Business package for $1,999.50“) and more.

-Each action consists of four parts to be configured:
+Each event consists of four parts to be configured:

 Each property will have the below fields: